nadia506/deep-learning-projects/README.md

 In this project, I developed a Convoluional Neural network to classify gray-scale images of clothings.
 I used the open dataset that are already pre-processed provided by keras.
 I used convolution layers to extract features from the images and pooling layers to retain important information.

 ## Project3.
+Cat vs. Dog Image Classification

-This project features a model that classifies images into cat vs. dogs on google collab.
-I downloaded data from Kaggle and preprocessed data.
+This project features a deep learning model that classifies images as either cats or dogs.
+I utilized a dataset from Kaggle and preprocessed the data with keras to prepare the data.
+Additionaly, to prevent overfitting and enhance the model's generalizability, I used On-the-fly image augmentation strategies.